 - Arriving on time and ready for music practice is essential for each member!
 In order to present worship music that is both excellent in quality and anointed, a strong rehearsal is necessary.
 The more we practice, the freer we are to worship and lead others in worship!
 (Check out: The 10 Commandments of Great Worship Team Members)

 - Learn your instrumental and vocal parts before you come to the mid-week rehearsal.

-- Note: Only that Sunday’s team practices the Wednesday or Thursday night prior.
+- Note: Only that Sunday’s team practices the Thursday night prior.

 TIPS FOR BETTER PLATFORM PRESENCE:

 - Look in the mirror and watch what you look like – jump, clap, bow, dance, raise your hands, be engaging.
 If something appears awkward, adjust it to make sure you are communicating what you want to communicate.

 - Do not let the congregation determine your level of expression.
 Sometimes they will not be engaged in worship.
 As leaders, we always need to be engaged.
 Show them an example of how to express worship.
 Most of the time, they simply need to see worship in order to learn how to express it on their own.